theMariusK/themariusk.github.io/_posts/2025-11-27-linux-engineering.md

 ---
 This post is about Linux things beyond basic administration.

-<h2>Bulding Custom Kernel for Kubernetes Workloads</h2>
+<h2>Bulding and Running Custom Kernel</h2>

-In this section we will build a custom Kernel tuned for Kubernetes workloads.
+In this section we will build and run a custom Kernel, and for more interseting purpose, we are going to tune it for Kubernetes workloads.

 First we are going to prepare the environment for compiling the Kernel.
 You can find the minimal requirements here: [Minimal requirements to compile the Kernel][kernel_requirements]